 - A Day in the Limelight: The Exterminated is one for Hope Summers, as she comes to terms with Cable's death.

 - Back from the Dead: At the end of the story, it's revealed that the original Cyclops is back.

 - Bat Family Crossover: Involving all the major players of the X-Men franchise; notably, this is the first time the coloured teams have all been together.

-- Bittersweet Ending: The Original Five are back in their old time, but they are forced to erase their memories of their time in the future, setting them back to normal.
+- Bittersweet Ending: The Original Five are back in their old time, but they are forced to erase their memories of their time in the future, setting them back to normal (although Jean plants a 'time delay' on their memories so that the present versions now remember that part of their lives).
 Ahab is defeated, but Rachel Summers remains a Hound due to her past as one.
-Kid Cable escapes punishment from Domino and the other X-Force members, but he's prepared to return the modern day Cyclops to the present day.
+Kid Cable escapes punishment from Domino and the other X-Force members (for now), but he's prepared to return the modern day Cyclops to the present day.